mbudnek/google-home-hubitat-community/README.md

 - Actions requiring PIN:  Only visible if the device has one or more traits with actions.
 The Google Assistant will request a PIN code before performing these actions.
 Useful for security-critical actions such as unlocking a lock or opening a garage door.
 - PIN Codes:  Only visible if one or more actions are configured to require a PIN code.
 Allows you to manage the PIN codes that will be accepted for this device type.

+### Arm/Disarm

+The Arm/Disarm trait is user to control security systems.
+It can be controlled by saying things like "Hey Google, arm {device} to {level}" or "Hey Google, disarm {device}}" and queried by saying things like "Hey Google, is the {device} armed?".
+It has the following configuration parameters:

+- Current Brightness Attribute: The device attribute used to query the current brightness level of the device.
+Should be in the range 0-100.
+Maps to the `level` attribute by default.
+- Set Brightness Command: A device command used to set the brightness of the device.
+Should accept a brightness level in the range 0-100.
+Maps to the `setLevel` command by default.

 ## Device Traits